dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         public int Id { get; set; }
     }

-...and a class that represents the row we will return.
+Once the parameters class is complete we need to create a class that represents the row  from our the first and only RecordSet that we will return.

     internal class NormalStoredProcedureReturnType
     {